mccraigmccraig/clustermap-mesos/README.md

 # clustermap-mesos

-A pallet project to manage a mesos cluster for clustermap, with mesos, marathon, docker and elasticsearch
+A pallet project to manage a mesos cluster on AWS VPC or pre-existing nodes, with mesos, marathon, docker and elasticsearch

-You get :
+You currently get :

 * master nodes : zookeeper, mesos, marathon and elasticsearch masters
 * data slave nodes : docker, mesos slave and elasticsearch data node